Best holiday rental deals in Blackpool

 Holiday Letting Price Information in Blackpool

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Blackpool.
-Blackpool is more expensive in December (22/12 - 29/12), where prices are on average £128 a night.
-However, in November (02/11 - 09/11), prices decrease to an average of £71 per night.
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in Blackpool.
+Blackpool is most expensive in August (03/08 - 10/08), when prices are on average £141 a night.
+However, in February (02/02 - 09/02), prices decrease to an average of £84 per night.

 Holiday Home Availability Information in Blackpool

 This graph shows the holiday letting availability rate for the next twelve months.
-More people travel to Blackpool a week in December (22/12 - 29/12).
-So far, 46% of the rentals are occupied this week.
-December (01/12 - 08/12) has got the highest percentage of available rentals.
+More people travel to Blackpool during a week in January (26/01 - 02/02).
+So far, 48% of the Blackpool holiday lettings are occupied this week.
+September (28/09 - 05/10) has got the highest percentage of available rentals.

 The Weather in Blackpool

-Find the Blackpool climate diagram.
-July is the warmest month of the year in Blackpool with temperatures reaching a maximum average of 19°.
-No heat wave is expected in January, where minimum average temperatures usally hit a 3° low.
-The rainiest month is July while the driest month is March.
+Here is our climate diagram for Blackpool.
+July is the warmest month of the year in Blackpool, with temperatures reaching an average daily maximum of 19°.
+No heat wave is expected in January, when minimum average temperatures usally hit a 3° low.
+The rainiest month is July, while the driest month is March.

 Blackpool, one of the UK’s most popular resorts, is famous for its iconic attractions and classic seaside charm.
 Millions of people visit the coastal town to enjoy sights such as Blackpool Tower and the three piers.
 Another highlight is Blackpool Pleasure Beach, one of England’s best theme parks.
-Those who stay in a Blackpool holiday letting can experience all these attractions, as well as enjoy a seaside atmosphere that is all about wholesome family fun.
+Those who stay in a Blackpool holiday flat can easily experience all these attractions, as well as enjoying a seaside atmosphere that is all about wholesome family fun.

 Getting to your Blackpool holiday flat should be easy - there are plenty of options, depending on your starting destination.
 While Blackpool does have its own airport, it is not served by many flight routes and most people find it more convenient to fly into nearby Liverpool or Manchester and then continue their journey via the M6 and M55.